sampsyo/cs6120/content/blog/2025-12-15-torchsplit.md

 The allocation that this yields has 9 copies of component A, 8 copies of component B, and 3 copies of component C; intuitively, we can validate that this seems reasonable, since our profiling results showed that component C has the highest throughput.
 Ray allows us to manually configure model deployments by specifying the number of replicas and GPU resources for each component; we assigned each copy of each component 0.2 GPUs, per our assumption above that 8GB is sufficient.

 We measure end-to-end latency, throughput, and GPU utilization across a few different send rates.
 We run each experiment for 5 seconds (5 * qps queries).
+We do not currently have batching on the server side, and process one query at a time.
 Latency is the time elapsed between when a client sends a query and when it receives the response; throughput is calculated as the total number of queries divided by the total time elapsed between when the first query is sent and the last response is received.

 <img src="./2025-12-15-torchsplit/throughput_vs_send_rate.png" alt="throughput vs send rate" width="300"/>